Infrastructure Management

 - ./data:/var/lib/postgresql/data:Z

-For environments where containers are not available or not desired.
+Use this when containers are not available or not practical.

 PostgreSQL